specklesystems/speckle-docs/user/manager.md

 # Manager

-Manager for Speckle is the best way to get (almost) all our Connectors installed and up to date on your computer, and if you have more than one Speckle accounts you'll be able to manage them there as well.
+Manager for Speckle is the best way to get (almost) all our connectors installed and up to date on your computer, and if you have more than one Speckle accounts you'll be able to manage them there as well.

 ## Download